-A traditional birch tree sap extraction tap just for illustration, those on the ground used by their contractors are more modern as you see in the video.
+A traditional birch tree sap extraction taps just for illustration, those on the ground used by their contractors are more modern as you see in the video.

 Storage vats for pasteurised products to ensure stringent quality.
 The factory is HACCP certified.

-The production facilities undergoes regular cleaning and maintenance schedule, which was during our visit.
+The production facilities undergo regular cleaning and maintenance schedule, which was during our visit.

 A quality product from Mother Earth.
 The goodness of which I looked forward to sharing with Singapore.